zappalex/PopularMovies2/README.md

-# PopularMovies
+# PopularMovies2
-Udacity NanoDegree Project 1
+Udacity NanoDegree Project 2

-This is project 1 for Udacity's Android NanoDegree.
+This is project 2 for Udacity's Android NanoDegree.
 This project does the following:
 - Pulls a list of movies from TMDb ( The Move Database )
 - Populates a grid view of movie posters
-- Allows users to pull most popular movies, as well as top rated movies
+- Allows users to pull most popular movies, top rated movies, or favorite movies
 - Allows user to click on movie poster and be taken to a movie detail page, with info on the movie
+- Pulls a list of movie clips for the selected movie, and displays all clip links in a list view on the detail page
+- Pulls a list of movie reviews for the selected movie, and displays all reviews in a list view on the detail page
+- Allows user to add or delete movie from favorites list
+- Uses a content provider to manage user's favorite movies

 This project does not employ any libraries other than Picasso for image retrieval.
 Therefore, all other functionality relies on native android methods.